-Cannabidiol and CBD oil seem to be everywhere these days, despite the confusing legal status of this prolific compound.
+Cannabidiol and CBD oil seem to be everywhere these days, despite the confusing legal status of hemp-derived CBD products.
 But how much do we actually know about CBD?

 Last week we wrote about a study on CBD and cancer.
 The authors suggested that CBD was fighting cancer cells by blocking a receptor called GPR55.
 A study published this year in Biomedical Pharmacotherapies presented similar results with a very different interpretation.